cirosantilli/git-tutorial/index.md

 `-n 1` is specially useful if you want to get information on the current commit, specially when used with `pretty=format`.

-Show diff evolution of a single file:
+Show every commit and diff of a single file:

     git log -p file